mayqatwit/WebDevFinalProject/README.md

-# KitchenSync - Recipe Management Application
+# KitchenSync - Sharable Cookbook Service

-KitchenSync is a web-based recipe management application that allows users to create cookbooks, share them with others, and manage recipes collaboratively.
+KitchenSync is a web-based sharable cookbook application that allows users to create cookbooks, share them with others, and manage recipes collaboratively.

 ## Prerequisites